zackautocracy/BookJar/README.md

 ![screenshot](https://i.imgur.com/P1xJL3Y.png)

 #### 4 - You're good to go:
-The app has some javascript code that loads the generated JSON file automatically So you now you can our little library updated.
+The app has some javascript code that loads the generated JSON file automatically.
+And now you can see our little library updated.
 And all that in no time.
 Hail to JSON !!!

 ![screenshot](https://i.imgur.com/0Yp2AUx.jpg)